EPIC US ROAD TRIP 2016DAYS 7-10 - NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Fleeing religious persecution in Illinois – which included the death of their founder, Joseph Smith, in 1844 – & led by Bringham Young, members of The Church of Jesus Christ of Latter-day Saints, a.k.a.
 LDS or Mormons, arrived in the region in July 1847.
 Feeling a spiritual connection to the place, they claimed it as their new home, their Zion, establishing Salt Lake City in July of that year.

-Repeated petitions for statehood to the U.S. government, which had only taken control of Utah from Mexico in February 1848, were rejected, the US government not liking the Mormon’s polygamist ways.
+Repeated petitions for statehood to the US government, which had only taken control of Utah from Mexico in February 1848, were rejected, the US government not liking the Mormon’s polygamist ways.
 Eventually concessions were made, wives forfeited (the LDS Church banned polygamy in its Manifesto of 1890) and Utah joined the union in 1896.
-Today approximately 62% of 3 million Utahans are Mormons with the church greatly influencing state culture and daily life.
+Today approximately 62% of 3 million Utahans are Mormons with, and as one might expect, the church greatly influencing state culture and daily life.

 With 7 National Scenic Byways and 1 All-American Road, maybe Utah really does have ‘the cure for your carcolepsy.’
 It didn’t take long after crossing over the Utah state line before we reached Garden City, a popular summer resort town on the shores of Bear Lake and the start/end of the state’s Logan Canyon Scenic Byway.